 Roti canai for breakfast

 The morning for our family starts with a delicious roti canai breakfast with teh tarik (Malaysian tea with milk) in a Nasi Kandar restaurant located just behind Central Market in Kuala Lumpur.
-After our breakfast, our tour guide Ms. Erina Loo from the Be Tourist Centre, takes us to the Sin Sze Si Ya temple, which is the oldest Chinese temple in the neighborhood.
+After our breakfast, our tour guide Ms. Erina Loo from the Be Tourist Centre, takes us to the Sin Sze Si Ya temple, which is the oldest Taoist temple in the city with a history dating back to 1864.
+It was built by Kapitan Cina Yap Ah Loy, the headman of the Chinese community.
+The temple pays tribute to the deities Sin Sze Ya and Si Sze Ya.

 Erina turns out to be a walking encyclopedia, with tons of information about Kuala Lumpur and its rich history.
 Her stories are full of funny anecdotes about the Petaling Street neighborhood.